chibisnorlax/acnhfaq/faq/events.md

 For more detailed info, visit <https://cestislife.github.io/toyday>.

 ## Countdown (New Year)
-The countdown happens on New Year’s eve.
-Isabelle will be outside of resident service handing out lightsticks.
-Tom nook will also be outside selling New Year’s hats and party poppers.
+The countdown happens on New Year’s Eve.
+Isabelle will be outside of Resident Services, and will hand out a light stick if you talk to her.
+Tom Nook will also be outside selling New Year’s hats and party poppers.
 You can buy four different colored hats from him.
-As the year draws to a close, villagers will gather in the plaza to countdown to the new year.
+To obtain other variants of the hats, you will need to trade with other players.
+As the year draws to a close, villagers will gather in the plaza to countdown to the New Year.
 At midnight, the year ends with a fireworks display.

+Note that you will be unable to access Resident Services on this day.